multiversx/mx-docs/docs/integrators/deep-history-squad.md

 An alternative to downloading the non-pruned history is to reconstruct it locally (on your own infrastructure).

-There are also two options for reconstructiong a non-pruned database:
+There are also two options for reconstructing a non-pruned database:
 - Based on the **[import-db](/validators/import-db/)** feature, which re-processes past blocks - and, while doing so, retains the whole, non-pruned accounts history.
 - By performing a regular sync from the network (e.g. from Genesis), using a properly configured deep-history observer.